samueldsingh/data-engineering/interview_questions/17-file-handling.md

 In Python, the built-in functions and libraries for file handling, such as `open()`, `read()`, `write()`, and context managers (`with` statement), make it easy to work with files.
 Proper file handling helps in improving the efficiency, reliability, and maintainability of programs that involve data storage, manipulation, and analysis.

-## 9. Different file handling operations:
+## 24. Different file handling operations:

 - `r`:	Opens a file for reading. (default)
+- `a`:	Opens a file for appending at the end of the file without truncating it.
+Creates a new file if it does not exist.
 - `w`:	Opens a file for writing.
 Creates a new file if it does not exist or truncates the file if it exists.
+- `r+`: Reads and writes data into file.
+Previous data will not be deleted.
+- `a+`: Appends and reads data of file.
+If file does not exists,will create new file and writes data
+- `w+`: Writes and reads data of file.
+Previous data in the file will be deleted.
 - `x`:	Opens a file for exclusive creation.
 If the file already exists, the operation fails.
-- `a`:	Opens a file for appending at the end of the file without truncating it.
-Creates a new file if it does not exist.
 - `t`:	Opens in text mode. (default)
 - `b`:	Opens in binary mode.
 - `+`:	Opens a file for updating (reading and writing)